Callahd2/TurbData_Manager/README.md

   - Load existing sessions and continue querying
   - Maintain a searchable log of all datasets

-  ### Attribution
+## Attribution
-This project uses components of the Johns Hopkins Turbulence Database (JHTDB) API, © Johns Hopkins University, which are licensed separately under Apache 2.0.
+This project makes use of the Johns Hopkins Turbulence Database (JHTDB) API and related tools, © Johns Hopkins University.
+Those components are licensed separately under the Apache License, Version 2.0.
+All rights to JHTDB code remain with their original authors.

-###Quick Start

 # Installation